Momolem/CleanCode/Mediator.md

 3. Implement the concrete mediator class.
 Consider storing references to all components inside the mediator.
 This way, you could call any component from the mediator’s methods.

 4. You can go even further and make the mediator responsible for the creation and destruction of component objects.
-After this, the mediator may resemble a [[Factory]] or a [[Facade]].
+After this, the mediator may resemble a [[CleanCode/Factory]] or a [[CleanCode/Facade]].

 5. Components should store a reference to the mediator object.
 The connection is usually established in the component’s constructor, where a mediator object is passed as an argument.